-Lesley graduates who are endorsed for an Initial license in Massachusetts can apply for comparable positions in US states and territories that have signed the NASDTEC (National Association of State Directors of Teacher Education and Certification) Interstate Agreement 2015-2020.
+Lesley undergraduate and graduate alumni who are endorsed for an Initial license in Massachusetts can apply for comparable positions in US states and territories that have signed the NASDTEC (National Association of State Directors of Teacher Education and Certification) Interstate Agreement 2020-2025 (PDF).
 The reciprocity agreement means that licensure programs are recognized across states.
-A Preliminary license is not recognized by other states.
+A Provisional license is not recognized by other states.

 How to Obtain a License in Other States

 Other states may require verification of your educator licensure program.
-If you graduated from a Lesley University educator licensure program and need a Verification Form (FORM V) filled out from another state, please send the form to the Certification Office via email to email@example.com.
+If you graduated from a Lesley University educator licensure program and need a Verification Form filled out from another state, please send the form to the Certification Office via email to email@example.com.
 Please include your contact information address, phone, and email, as well as any other relevant information.
 Please note that all requests are carefully reviewed.
 If Lesley is unable to provide the requested verification, you will be contacted directly.

 How to Obtain a Massachusetts License if You are Licensed in Another State

 Massachusetts accepts approved educator preparation programs from other states or the equivalent of an Initial license/certificate and three years of employment under the license in the previous seven years.

 Review the Department of Elementary and Secondary Education's webpage on Out-of-State Applicants for complete details on the process and requirements.

 MTEL Workshops for Educator Candidates

 Although we try to ensure that certification information is accurate and complete, contents are subject to change.